Twirlator: A Pipeline for Analyzing Subgroup Symmetry Effects in Quantum Machine Learning Ansatzes: Introduction

-The contributions of this paper are as follows: (1) Based on angle encoding, induced unitary representations of symmetry groups, and the Pauli twirling formula, we implement an automated pipeline that symmetrizes some of the most common quantum machine learning ansatz patterns with respect to the subgroups.
-(2) We concretely study the effects of the gate symmetrization process by computing a certain commutator norm, circuit-related metrics, and the expressibility and entangling capabilities for the symmetrized ansatzes with respect to varying degrees of symmetry.
-(3) The key finding is that symmetrization decreases circuits' expressibility and increases their entangling capability in most cases.
-In most of the cases, the symmetrized circuits become around $5\times$ larger than the original ones, but in some cases the increase is over $30 \times$.
-This increase depends on the size of the subgroup.
-The open-source framework is available on GitHub~\cite{valterUo_data_symmetries}.
+\tinyskip \mypar{(1) A reusable symmetry-aware QML pipeline} Based on angle encoding, induced unitary representations of symmetry groups, and the Pauli twirling formula, we implement an automated pipeline that symmetrizes some of the most common quantum machine learning ansatz patterns with respect to the subgroups. \sys automatically generalizes to any common ansatzes.

+\tinyskip \mypar{(2) Subgroup-based symmetry as a tunable knob in the QML model construction} We propose that symmetry can be understood as a tunable knob in QML models, since one need not use the entire group but can incorporate only subgroups, as this work demonstrates.
+This reframes symmetry as a continuum rather than a binary choice, thereby supporting the systematic exploration of symmetry effects.

+\tinyskip \mypar{(3) A benchmark-driven characterization of symmetry} We concretely study the effects of the gate symmetrization process by computing a difference between original and symmetric generators, which we call \emph{generator drift}.
+Additionally, we obtain circuit-related metrics, such as depth, and the expressibility and entangling capabilities of the symmetrized ansatzes for varying degrees of symmetry.
+We have open sourced \sys\footnote{\url{https://github.com/valterUo/twirlator}}.